RickySuarez/cse15l-lab-reports/lab-report-4-week-5.md

   ./technical/plos/pmed.0020247.txt:119:        condom, or request an HIV test.
 If a husband should die, the wife's in-laws may seize her
   ```

   Here, the command is being used to parse through several `.txt` files through the use of the `*` command.
 Again, by using both the `-i` and `n` command, we can see every instance that the string "laws" shows up.
-What is nice about this use however is that the terminal displays what file the string is found in as well as the line.
+What is nice about this use is that the terminal displays what file the string is found in as well as the line.
 This is helpful when trying to find a piece of data over multiple files without having to check each individual file one at a time.